amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 CloudFormation to create IAM resources."
 Then, click Create.
 8. Start the Gremlin console on the host through SSH.
 You can just copy paste the `GremlinShell` output of the CloudFormation template and run it on your command line.
-9. Repeat step 3 of the Marvel graph section above.
+9. Repeat steps 4 and onwards of the Marvel graph section above.

 ## Data Model
 The Amazon DynamoDB Storage Backend for JanusGraph has a flexible data model that